OpenCilk/infrastructure/INSTALLING.md

 to the build directory name.
 Similarly, add `/bin/clang++` for the OpenCilk C++ compiler.

-You must have a chip with Intel's Advanced Vector Instructions (AVX).
+Running on x86, you must have a chip with Intel's Advanced Vector Instructions (AVX).
 This includes Sandy Bridge and newer Intel processors (released starting in 2011), and Steamroller and newer AMD processors (released starting in 2014).

+Any 64 bit ARM should work.
+In particular, OpenCilk has been tested on Apple's M1.
+It may be helpful to try different values of the CILK_NWORKERS environment variable on chips like the M1 that mix low- and high-power cores.

 On MacOSX, you will need an XCode or CommandLineTools installation to provide standard system libraries and header files for clang.
 To run